PMC Transactions AG performs business valuations to support buyers and sellers in pricing and decision making of a purchase and sale of a business.

 However, there are many accepted methods that can be used to value businesses, including DCF, NPV, Trading comps and Transaction comps which help determine a price that is acceptable to both parties.

-PMC Transactions AG assists buyers and sellers in valuing businesses and in determining the intrinsic value and fair market value of the business.
+PMC Transactions AG assists buyers and sellers in valuing businesses and in determining the fair market value of the business.

 On your behalf, we deliver a comprehensive, easy-to-understand analysis and data visualization of your business and a professionally commented and clearly illustrated Valuation Report.